KEEPING YOUR KITTEN SAFE

 - Beware of balconies, as cats may fall off.

-- Some plants and cut flowers are tempting, just waiting to be nibbled, but be aware that some can cause serious poisoning.
-Ask your Veterinarian for which plant species to your should avoid your cat having access to.
+- Some plants and cut flowers are tempting, just waiting to be nibbled, but be aware that some are toxic to cats.
+Ask your veterinarian which plant species you should avoid.

 Trauma